thunderbird/send-suite/README.md

 ### Authentication

 We're using jwt tokens to authenticate users.
 Once they go through the login flow, they get a jwt token that is stored as a secure cookie.
 This is passed on every request to the backend automatically.
 We use this token to know who is making the request and by decoding it we get user data such as userId and email.
 We can set how many days the token is valid for and once it expires, the user has to log in again.

-## Building

-To build the frontend run from the root `pnpm build:frontend` This will produce the static assets for deployment.
-It will generate the following directories:

-Web app: `frontend/dist`

-TB extension: `frontend/dist-extension`

-To test the web client locally, you can run
-`cd frontend`
-and `pnpm preview`
-This will create a server on `http://localhost:4173/`

-## Additional documentation

-See the `docs/` folder for a draft of the detailed documentation.

-[Here](https://typicode.github.io/husky/how-to.html#testing-hooks-without-committing) you can read more.

 ## Pre-commit hooks